-The project is the establishment of an array of crystalline solar photovoltaic (PV) modules grouped into tables or panels of 20 modules each, together with associated infrastructure for the generation of 5MW of electricity.
-The PV tables would form an array covering an area of 20ha, surrounded by a perimeter fire access road and fence.
+The project is the establishment of an array of crystalline solar photovoltaic (PV) modules grouped into tables or panels of 20 modules each, together with associated infrastructure for the generation of between 75MW to approximately 100MW of electricity.
+The PV tables for Visserspan Solar PV Facility - Project 3 would form an array covering an area of not more than 222ha, surrounded by a perimeter fire access road and fence.
+This development footprint does not include evacuation powerlines and substation/s external to the 222ha site which will be dealt with in a separate environmental authorisation application.

 The PV tables will be raised approximately 500mm above ground level and have single axis tracking systems allowing maximisation of solar energy harvesting for conversion to electrical energy.
-A similar solar PV array is depicted in Figure 1 below.
+Similar solar PV arrays are depicted in Figure 1 below.